SemiSFL: Split Federated Learning on Unlabeled and Non-IID Data: Abstract

 \section{Abstract}

-Federated Learning (FL) has emerged to allow multiple clients to collaboratively train machine learning models on their private data.
-However, training and deploying large-scale models on resource-constrained clients is challenging.
+Federated Learning (FL) has emerged to allow multiple clients to collaboratively train machine learning models on their private data at the network edge.
+However, training and deploying large-scale models on resource-constrained devices is challenging.
 Fortunately, Split Federated Learning (SFL) offers a feasible solution by alleviating the computation and/or communication burden on clients.
-However, existing SFL works often assume sufficient labeled data on clients, which is usually impractical. \bluenote{Besides, data non-IIDness across clients poses another challenge to ensure efficient model training.
+However, existing SFL works often assume sufficient labeled data on clients, which is usually impractical.
+Besides, data non-IIDness poses another challenge to ensure efficient model training.
 To our best knowledge, the above two issues have not been simultaneously addressed in SFL.
-Herein, we propose a novel Semi-SFL system, which incorporates clustering regularization to perform SFL under the more practical scenario with unlabeled and non-IID client data.} Moreover, our theoretical and experimental investigations into model convergence reveal that the inconsistent training processes on labeled and unlabeled data have an influence on the effectiveness of clustering regularization.
-To this end, we develop a control algorithm for dynamically adjusting the global updating frequency, so as to mitigate the training inconsistency and improve training performance.
-Extensive experiments on benchmark models and datasets show that our system provides a 3.0$\times$ speed-up in training time and reduces the communication cost by about 70.3\% while reaching the target accuracy, and achieves up to 5.1\% improvement in accuracy under non-IID scenarios compared to the state-of-the-art baselines.
+Herein, we propose a novel Semi-supervised SFL system, termed SemiSFL, which incorporates clustering regularization to perform SFL with unlabeled and non-IID client data.
+Moreover, our theoretical and experimental investigations into model convergence reveal that the inconsistent training processes on labeled and unlabeled data have an influence on the effectiveness of clustering regularization.
+To mitigate the training inconsistency, we develop an algorithm for dynamically adjusting the global updating frequency, so as to improve training performance.
+Extensive experiments on benchmark models and datasets show that our system provides a 3.8$\times$ speed-up in training time, reduces the communication cost by about 70.3\% while reaching the target accuracy, and achieves up to 5.8\% improvement in accuracy under non-IID scenarios compared to the state-of-the-art baselines.